devvspaces/open-blog/README.md

 npm start
 ```

-Which will start a server at `http://localhost:8080`, proxying API requests to the replica at port 4943.
+Which will start a server at `http://localhost:3000`, proxying API requests to the replica at port 4943.

+### Usage

+1. Visit the frontend URL and then sign up using the sign up button
+2. You can read posts if you are not logged in, so you don't need to login or signup to read posts
+3. Head to the profile section to create a new post
+4. You can create a post using the create post button
+5. Then when writing your blog post you can use Markdown format and see the preview of your blog directly on the right of the editor
+6. When you are done you can set the status of the blog to one of the following (Published, Draft, or Archive).
+Published posts are posts that can be read by anyone.

+### Future Features

+1. Allow users to edit blog posts
+2. Allow readers to donate to writers
+3. Allow writers to add tags to blogs
+4. Allow writers to create blog series.
+5. Upgrade to the the `transfer_from` and `approve` methods for charging members and readers.

 ### Note on frontend environment variables